 |Blue text and light blue background||Red text and dark blue background|

-If you don’t pursue a special design goal, pick black text on a white background.
-No need to experiment with colors purely for an aesthetic effect.
-You’d better invest your effort in content.
-Users will definitely appreciate this and conversion will grow.
+If youdon’tt pursues a special design goal, pick black text on a white background—no need to experiment with colors purely for an aesthetic effect.
+Instead, you’d better invest your effort in content.
+Users will appreciate this, and conversion will grow.

 Example of wrong color combinations in illustrations.

 Choose text and background for a responsive layout with particular care.
 When displayed on mobile devices, any information is more difficult to read.
-Color issues repel customers more than you think.
+In addition, color issues repel customers more than you think.

 Design and usability error.
 The text in a responsive version is illegible.

-If for some reason, the white-black classic doesn’t work for you, you should note one thing.
+If the white-black classic doesn’t work for you for some reason, you should note one thing.
 Different gadgets render colors in different ways.
-In case everything looks good on your computer, this doesn’t mean that a user with a budget Android smartphone will enjoy the same display and quality as you do.
+So if everything looks good on your computer, this doesn’t mean that a user with a budget Android smartphone will enjoy the same display and quality as you do.

 Poor text design and structure on website pages

-Nobody likes reading an unstructured text without any paragraphs, subheadings, lists, images, and separate blocks with important information.
+Nobody likes reading an unstructured text without paragraphs, subheadings, lists, images, and separate blocks with important information.
 Such content cannot hold attention long enough to convey the message.
-Even if the article is extremely interesting, most probably, users won’t read it and will interrupt their conversion path.
+Even if the article is extremely interesting, users probably won’t read it, interrupting their conversion path.

 Stuffy unstructured text.

 Text design isn’t a magic wand that drives conversion.
-Yet it considerably increases your chances to engage a larger share of the target audience.
+Yet, it considerably increases your chances of engaging a larger share of the target audience.

 Designed and well-structured text.

-If a website specializes in elaborate articles written by experts and doesn’t have competitors in the selected niche, website design may be less crucial. – You are an opinion leader and don’t need to waste time on visuals.
+Website design may be less crucial if a website specializes in elaborate articles written by experts anddoesn’tt have competitors in the selected niche. – You are an opinion leader and don’t need to waste time on visuals.
 In all other cases, quality design is required to improve the conversion rates of each article.

 Wrong color selection

 Colors are an important component of any design and usability.
 They affect mood and make users feel comfortable reading your content.
-When the color scheme is poorly chosen, even high-quality content can get tons of negative reviews.
-And vice versa, visitors are likely to forgive you minor mistakes in exchange for pleasant user experience
+Conversely, even high-quality content can get many negative reviews when the color scheme is poorly chosen.
+And vice versa, visitors will likely forgive you minor mistakes in exchange for a pleasant user experience.

-If you want to design an appealing colorful website on your own, learn the basics of coloristics.
+If you want to design an appealing, colorful website on your own, learn the basics of coloristic.
 Many tips and tricks are hard to put in a few words here.
 Once you choose the color scheme, engage a focus group to ask what they like or want to improve.
 This should help you achieve good usability and high conversion rates.

 Color design lesson.

-If you don’t want to dive into coloristics and spend time picking a color scheme, leave a white background.
+Leave a white background if you don’t want to dive into colorists and spend time picking a color scheme.
 Sounds too trite?
 Well, Apple uses white and has no problems with conversion rates.

 A call-to-action summarizes your offer in a few words.
 It’s like a handshake you exchange after discussing the terms of the deal.
-It’s important to include a call-to-action in every advertisement and choose the right wording or design for conversion rate optimization.
+Therefore, it’s important to include a call-to-action in every advertisement and choose the right wording or design for conversion rate optimization.